deyloop/notebox/20220113061309/README.md

 # Increase timeout for GPG passphrase cache

 * GPG agents require a passphrase to unlock gpg signatures.
 This passphrase is cached for  subsequent signings.
-This cache has a timeout / ttl.
+This cache has a timeout / TTL.
-* By default this ttl is around 5 minutes.
+* By default this TTL is around 10 minutes of no GnuPG activity (resets if you use it), and a max TTL of 2 hours.
 This can be annoying if you [sign your git commits][1] and make many small commits throughout the day, as you will be required to enter the passphrase every so often.

-The cache ttl can be set in `~/.gnupg/gpg-agent.conf`:
+The cache TTL can be set in `~/.gnupg/gpg-agent.conf`:

 ```
 default-cache-ttl 34560000
 max-cache-ttl 34560000
 ```

+The values are in seconds.
+This sets both TTLs to 400 days (just over a year)

-> ⚠️ Take caution on setting a ttl that is too long if you are in a shared
+> ⚠️ Take caution on setting a TTL that is too long if you are in a shared
 > system or are in an area where you suspect someone might snoop on your
 > computer.

+I personally use values of 6hrs and 1 Day for both of these respectively.

 [1]: ../20210914072507/README.md